DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/Anonymization.md

 To initiate data anonymization, you firstly need to create the profile.
 1. Navigate to **Organization administration > Setup > Data anonymization > Data anonymization profiles**
 2. Select “New” from the top menu ribbon, fill in Name and Description then click Save from the ribbon bar.
-3. on the Data anonymization Table Tab select New to being selecting the relevant table/s from the drop down menu or select from a predefined list of default tables.
+3. on the Data anonymization Table Tab select New to being selecting the relevant table/s from the drop-down menu or select from a predefined list of default tables.
 4. Select Company or tick Run across all companies to update all legal entities, then save the selection.
    *You can subsequently edit and/or delete tables from the list as required.